 Students must complete three distribution courses before advancement to Ph.D. candidacy.
 Each of the three courses must come from a different distribution area.
-The six distribution areas and some approved courses are listed below.
-Additional courses may be approved each semester to satisfy the distribution requirement.
+The six distribution areas and examples of approved courses are listed below.
+Additional courses may be offered to satisfy the distribution requirement.
+The Undergraduate Advising Office maintains a list of courses and sections that have been approved to meet distribution requirements.
 Course grade requirements are discussed in a later section.